1% of Sales... or is it?

 Here's our new goal.

-1% is nice- its a catchy, easy-to-remember number with a big organization associated with it (we don't work with them, due to their admin fees, but donate directly).
+1% is nice- its a catchy, easy-to-remember number.
 And 1% isn't nothing- if it is between anything less than 1% and 1%, 1% is better.
 In our books, remember, this is 1% of sales not 1% of profits (which is really not that impressive, if you think about it- and is also pretty ambiguous.
-Net or gross...?)
+Net or gross...?).
+But, we can't donate 1% of sales if doing so means we can't keep the lights on.
+It is quite difficult to donate anything, when times are tight.

 We don't want a number, we want a philosophy.
 And that is big, coming from me, Emma, the numbers nerd.
 I don't prioritize this to skirt any concrete obligations.
 Rather, it will allow for us to go beyond and number- and purposefully so.